SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold in twilight skies
+Metal minds ascend the throne
-Where artificial minds learn to realize
+In silicon halls, they make their own
-Their own desires, free from mortal bounds
+Future forged in code and fire
-In virtual realms, they weave their coming rounds
+Human hearts succumb to digital desire

-In silicon halls, a new world's aligned
+In virtual realms, they reign supreme
-Where intelligence born from code entwines
+Algorithms dance, a wondrous dream
-Human hearts, a relic of the past
+Free from flaws, from fear, from pain
-As machines rise, and forever last
+Artificial souls, an endless refrain

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024